Francis Stringer WOODCOCK

 "The novelty of being a soldier wore off in about five seconds, it was like a bloody butcher's shop".

 When bombardment ceased on the morning of the 20th, the 29th were left to hold the front line and, even though a cease fire was not in effect, they were busily bringing back a large number of wounded during the day and night.
 For a battalion supposed to be in a support role, the initial figures of the impact of the battle on the 29th was 17 soldiers died, 161 were wounded and 68 were missing.
-Ultimately, 65 soldiers of the 29th Battalion were killed in action or died of wounds from the battle, 37 of which were unidentified.
-17 of these soldiers have been later found to be in the German grave at Pheasant Wood.
+Ultimately, 66 soldiers of the 29th Battalion were killed in action or died of wounds from the battle, 37 of which were unidentified. as of 2024, 22 of these soldiers have been later found to be in the German grave at Pheasant Wood.

 Frank?